Properly quote password created during installation

 - Status changed from Fix In Progress to Needs Developer Review

 - Assignee changed from Kris Moore to Brandon Schneider

-Updated by Brandon Schneider about 2 years ago
+Updated by Brandon Schneider over 2 years ago

 - Status changed from Needs Developer Review to Reviewed by Developer

 - Assignee changed from Brandon Schneider to Kris Moore

 Was reviewed many moons ago, cleaning up ticket.